-The final electoral roll is produced once the preliminary electoral roll closes on 22 December 2020.
+The final electoral roll is produced once the preliminary electoral roll closes on 12 August 2022.
 The final electoral roll contains the details used for issuing voting documents.
-Copies of this roll will also be available for purchase.
+Copies of this roll will also be available for purchase from constituent territorial authorities.